Milyukov/meter-values-recognition/meter_values_dataset_stage1/README.md

-TODO(meter_values_dataset): Markdown description of that will appear on the catalog page.
+TODO(meter_values_dataset_stage1): Markdown description of that will appear on the catalog page.
 Description is **formatted** as markdown.

 It should also contain any processing which has been applied (if any),